 5. Find your connection.

 Even if you are an atheist, you can still have a connection to something bigger than yourself.
-You lost this along the way in addiction, but it’s possible to find it again.
+You lost this along the way in addition, but it’s possible to find it again.
 Meditation, counseling, NA and AA meetings all keep you grounded and present in your sobriety and can help you connect with your inner soul.
 Rebuilding your connection to yourself, your community and spirituality is what recovery is all about.

 Of course, all this is easier said than done.
 But everything in life is a work in progress.
 If you try some of these and see progress, keep trying.
 Trust me, you can only go up from here.
-Browse our directory of rehab centers or call 866-606-0182 to inquire about addiction specialists in your area.